Tiffany Haddish Got An Extravagant Bat Mitzvah Gift From Beyoncé's Mom

 "But it had diamonds on the crucifix, though," Haddish quipped back.
 "So, I read from that and the Torah every day.
 I read from both.
 They start out the same."

-Now, close your Bibles and Torahs and watch the rest of the interview to find out why Kimmel mistakenly thought the star's bat mitsvah was a joke.
+Now, close your Bibles and Torahs and watch the rest of the interview to find out why Kimmel mistakenly thought the star's bat mitzvah was a joke.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.